rblack42/Blog/content/2014/12/06/Hangertalk.rst

 put the plane down exactly in that field!"
 Boy was that a nice plus on that test!

-FLying is in My Blood
+Flying is in My Blood
 *********************

 I cannot fly now, at least the way I want to, all because of my battle with